 Recognising the barriers many young people face, Henry has also supported the delivery of many educational workshops at these sessions, aimed to challenge harmful behaviours and encouraging reflection around discrimination.

-Thanks to these key sessions, Henry has refined his coaching abilities and now works across our Cardiff City Soccer Schools, delivering on our football provision during the school holidays.
+Thanks to these key sessions, Henry has refined his coaching abilities and now works across Cardiff City Soccer Schools, delivering at our football provision during the school holidays.

 Henry has also actively supported both our Primary and Secondary School services, which aim to improve physical and mental wellbeing to boost self-esteem in school children and help young people navigate education.